18F/identity-reporting-rails/CONTRIBUTING.md

 ## Welcome!

 We’re so glad you’re thinking about contributing to a Technology Transformation Services (TTS) open source project!
-If you’re unsure about anything, just ask — or submit your issue or pull request anyway.
+If you’re unsure about anything, just ask — or submit your pull request anyway.
 The worst that can happen is we’ll politely ask you to change something.
 We appreciate all friendly contributions.

 TTS is committed to building a safe, welcoming, harassment-free culture for everyone.
 We expect everyone on the TTS team and everyone within TTS spaces, including contributors to our projects, to follow the [TTS Code of Conduct](https://github.com/18F/code-of-conduct/blob/master/code-of-conduct.md).